cran-task-views/DifferentialEquations/DifferentialEquations.md

 -   Package `r pkg("ecolMod")` contains the figures, data sets and examples from a book on ecological modelling (Soetaert and Herman, 2009).
+-   Package `r pkg("odin")` implements a high-level language for describing and implementing ordinary differential equations in R.
+    It provides a "domain specific language" (DSL) which looks like R but is compiled directly to C.